Offline Reinforcement Learning via Linear-Programming with Error-Bound Induced Constraints: Gap-Dependent Rate with Realizability-only Assumption

 \begin{Definition}[Data Coverage] We say that $\pi$ is a \emph{$\mu$-policy} if $\pi(a\mid s)>0$ implies $\mu(s,a)>0$ for any $s\in S_0$.
 A \emph{$\mu$-optimal policy} is an optimal policy that is also a $\mu$-policy.
 Suppose there exists at least one $\mu$-optimal policy, then, a policy $\pi^*$ is called a \emph{max-$\mu$-optimal policy} if it is a $\mu$-optimal policy that satisfies $|S_{\pi^*}(s)|=|S_{\pi_{\mu}}(s)\cap \mathcal{T}(s)|$ for any $s\in S_0$. \end{Definition}

 \begin{Remark} A $\mu$-policy means that this policy is covered by the behavior policy in some sense.
-For any state $s\in S_0$, it is reasonable to assume that a optimal pair $(s,a)$ can be visited by the behavior policy with positive probability, where $a$ is an optimal action that maximizes $Q(s,a)$.
-Therefore, it is reasonable to assume that a $\mu$-optimal policy exists.
+For any state $s\in S_0$, it is reasonable to assume that at least an active pair $(s,a)$ can be visited by the behavior policy with positive probability, where $a$ is an optimal action that maximizes $Q^*(s,a)$.
+Thus, it is reasonable to assume that a $\mu$-optimal policy exists.
 If a $\mu$-optimal policy exists, then the \emph{max}-$\mu$-optimal policy must exist. \end{Remark}

-We are now ready to state the SPC assumption.
+We are now ready to state a new version of the single-policy concentrability assumption.

 \begin{Assumption}[Single-Policy Concentrability+] There exist some max-$\mu$-optimal policy $\pi^*$, and some constant $C^*>0$ such that for all $(s,a)\in S\times A$, $\frac{\theta_{\pi^*,\mu}(s,a)}{\mu(s,a)}\le C_{\pi^*,\mu}= C^*$. \end{Assumption}